kevquirk/fuckedweb/index.md

 If Neocities isn't your thing and you want to discover more modern personal blogs ([like mine](https://kevq.uk/posts)) then I got you covered there too.
 Sites like [Blog Surf](https://blogsurf.io/) and [Personalsit.es](https://personalsit.es/) can help you discover some great personal sites.

 Also look for a [blogroll](https://kevq.uk/blogroll) on personal websites you come across.
 If you own a website, **add a blogroll to your site**.
-It will help people discover content you enjoy without the need for Google's gaggle of gob shites.
+It will help people discover content you enjoy without the need for Google's gaggle of gobshites.

 ## What about Web 3.0?
 Don't worry, we're getting close to end now folks, but I wanted to quickly touch upon [Web 3.0 and the Metaverse](https://uk.finance.yahoo.com/news/explainer-what-is-metaverse-and-web-30-060003351.html).
-If you don't know what these are; the Metaverse is what that dickhead Zuckerberg is pushing with Meta.
-And Web 3.0 is basically putting all the things on blockchain.
+If you don't know what these are; the Metaverse is what that dickhead Zuckerberg is pushing with Meta and Web 3.0 is basically putting all the things on blockchain.

 Yeah, fuck that.
 Fuck blockchain.
 Fuck Meta.
 Fuck Zuck the schmuck.
 That's all I have to say about that.

 ## Fuck this
 I'm done.
-There you have it, that's my manifesto about how fucked the web is.
-Look, we will never get the web of old back and let's be honest, it wasn't perfect either.
+There you have it.
+That's my manifesto about how fucked the web is.
+Look, we will never get the web of old back.
+Let's be honest, it wasn't perfect either.
 The web of today is more accessible, more dynamic and pretty much a cornerstone of our society.

-But a long as we use the web with our eyes open and try to take advantage of the few positives the web still provides, it *may* not be that bad.
+As long as we use the web with our eyes open and try to take advantage of the few positives it still provides, it *may* not be that bad.

 Then again, the web might be completely and utterly fucked and it's only gonna get worse.
 One thing is for sure, if Zuck the crook has anything to do with Web 3.0, things will *definitely* get worse.